AnyChart/docs.anychart.com/Maps/Custom_GeoJson_Maps.md

 <a href="https://static.anychart.com/images/creating\_maps\_10.jpg" target="_blank"><img width = "700" src = "https://static.anychart.com/images/creating\_maps\_10.jpg"></a>

 6) Let's look through the properties of the map - it worth inspecting them before exporting.
 Go to the contents table, right-click the layer and select "Open Attribute Table".
-You'll see a list of attributes that will be included in the .geojson file.
+You'll see the list of attributes that will be included in the .geojson file.
 As AnyChart was created quite flexible in working with data, it is able to work with used-defined maps, also, there are no special requirements for its metadata.

 <a href="https://static.anychart.com/images/creating\_maps\_11.jpg" target="_blank"><img width = "700" src = "https://static.anychart.com/images/creating\_maps\_11.jpg"></a>